 Instructions Regarding Forms:

-- WHEN CHECKING YOUR CAMPER IN ON HER FIRST DAY, make sure you have with you pages 1, 2, & 3 of the Health Form ( certificate you have downloaded from the website and had filled out), immunization records, and the child’s commercial health Insurance card, copied front and back.
+- WHEN CHECKING YOUR CAMPER IN ON HER FIRST DAY, make sure you have with you the doctor’s portion of the Health Form (the certificate you have downloaded from the website and had filled out), immunization records, and the child’s commercial health Insurance card, copied front and back.